 A member of St Mary’s Church Addington, Nick and wife Lesley also help at The Vine food bank in New Addington and run the Croydon Churches Floating Shelter each year at St Mary’s.
 Nick was a maths teacher for 34 years and runs a shore-based sailing school in Croydon; he is a Royal Yachting Association senior sailing instructor.

-Fiona has been co-opted as a Trustee for a year to October 2021.
-She is Vicar of St Mark’s and St Swithun’s Churches Purley and in addition to her pastoral work is a volunteer driver with the Food Hub.
-She has also had a yellow wheelie bin installed in St Mark’s for donations to the Food Hub.
+Fiona was elected as a Trustee in October 2021 after serving a year as a co-opted member of the board.
+She is Vicar of St Mark’s and St Swithun’s Churches Purley, and in addition to her pastoral work is a volunteer driver with the Food Hub.
+She also had the first yellow wheelie bin to collect food donations installed in St Mark’s.

 A Food Hub volunteer, Annabel (Christ Church) is Financial Director for the Artisan Brandt software and IT services group.
 She and her family are keen supporters of the Food Hub – daughter Winnie is also a volunteer and swims for us in the Purley Swimathon along with brothers Gilbert and Ernest.

-The Management Committee takes care of day-to-day business and consists of:
+The Food Hub Management Committee takes care of day-to-day business and consists of:

 Louise Willmer (Acting Chair), Brian Gibbs (IT), Jean Ludlow (Administrator), Ros Shepherd (Supermarket Collections), Joanna Walker (Treasurer) and Trevor Jones as Chair of Trustees.